ManjuLanjewar/vsd-hdp/README.md

 <pre>$ gvim ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib</pre>

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/939b38f5-0a8d-4009-b285-1b562f74c645)

 After opening libraru file in gvim, to have plesant colour, use command :syn off First understaning name of library.
 Name of library "sky130_fd_sc_hd__tt_025C_1v80".
 Here, 130nm library, "tt" stands for typical. libratry can be slow, fast or typical.
 025C is temperature.
-When looked into library, three words come into picture i.e. P V T where P stands  for Process, V stands for VOltage, T stands for temperature.
+When looked into library, three words come into picture i.e. P V T where P stands for Process, V stands for Voltage, T stands for temperature.
 These 3 are very important for design to work.
-There will be variation in process due to fabrication i.e
+There will be variation in process due to fabrication.
+Variation due to voltage because when vary voltage there will be variation in behaviour of circuit.
+Semiconductors are very sensitive to temperature.
+These these three together will determine how my silicon is going to work faster or slower.
+When silicon to work, it should work all the corner.
+If any of parameter varies Process/ Voltage /temperature, still silicon should work
+Ex.
+CD player should work in Dubai where temp high, India where temp varies whole year, in Swiss, temp less than 20C and somtimes 0C.